 11. Wall Pallet Arrow

-My man cave is my sanctuary.
-So to help me remind myself to leave all problems at the door, I’ve put in a wood pallet arrow on the wall.
-It’s kind of my way of telling myself to leave all the bad vibes outside, and it serves as a unique decor too.
+My man cave is my sanctuary, so to help me remind myself to leave all problems at the door, I’ve put in a wood pallet arrow on the wall.
+It’s kind of my way of telling myself to leave all the bad vibes outside, and it serves as a unique man cave sign, too.

 12. Penny Tiled Floor